These terms and conditions were last updated on: 1 April 2018.

 8. What you mustn't do

 You mustn't do the following, or allow anyone else to do them.

-transmit, alter, interfere with or receive any payment in connection with the relevant software or any content you watch, stream or download from the service.
+(i) Make unauthorised or unlawful recordings of any content or copy, publish, rent out, reproduce, transmit, alter, interfere with or receive any payment in connection with the relevant software or any content you watch, stream or download from the service.
 (One exception is what’s permitted under the Copyright Designs and Patents Act 1988.
 For example, you are allowed to record programmes on your set-top box or any other device to watch later.)

 (ii) Attempt to access the BT Sport app while connected to a VPN or Proxy.